Noticing Midlife Change?Before Noticing Midlife Change?After

 While ageing skin itself is a cosmetic concern, it can be a symptom of an underlying health issue that requires attention, such as nutritional deficiency or hormonal imbalance.
 This information is for informational purposes only.
 For specific concerns, please consult a healthcare professional.

-If the skin has not responded to over-the-counter products or is at risk of complications, Monderma may recommend a treatment plan.
+If over-the-counter products have been ineffective or your skin is at risk of complications, Monderma may recommend a personalised treatment plan.

-This may contain up to 3 of the following ingredients:
+This plan may contain up to 3 of the following dermatological ingredients:

-Topical Properties
+Ingredient Properties

 As the skin ages, cumulative damage from both intrinsic and extrinsic factors means it undergoes a series of changes that affect its appearance, texture, and function.